-If the hunger for inexpensive Hungarian food hits while you’re near downtown's tourist sites like the Parliament building and Liberty Square, Tüköry restaurant is your best bet.
-Since its opening in 1958, Tüköry has been serving reasonably-priced and reliable traditional Hungarian staples amid red-and-white checkered tablecloths.
-Although there exists better Hungarian food in Budapest, Tüköry’s pörkölt (beef stew; €6), made-to-order schnitzel-dishes like the cordon bleu (frissensültek; €6), and the palacsinta desserts (Hungarian crepes; €3) can hold their own against any restaurant in Budapest.
-Most of the main dishes are €6-8.
+If the hunger for inexpensive Hungarian food strikes while you’re near downtown's tourist sites like the Parliament building and Liberty Square, Tüköry restaurant is your best bet.
+Since its opening in 1958, Tüköry has been serving reasonably priced and reliable traditional Hungarian staples on red-and-white checkered tablecloths.
+Although there exists better Hungarian food in Budapest, Tüköry’s pörkölt (beef stew; €6), made-to-order schnitzel-dishes like the cordon bleu (frissensültek; €6), and the palacsinta desserts (Hungarian crepes; €3) can hold their own against most restaurants in Budapest.
+Most of the mains are €6-8.

 Tüköry’s adorably weathered interior, featuring wooden booths and wood wall paneling, hasn't been touched up in decades.
 Patrons are a mix of tourists and locals from the neighborhood.
 On weekdays, office workers swarm the place for the wallet-friendly two-course lunch prix fixe (€4).
 Decent Hungarian wines, beers, and pálinka are also available.